 3. You know what you need in order to learn and how you learn best.

 By 30, if you’ve been paying attention, you bring the equivalent of a master’s degree in YOU.
 Because you know you, you probably have a better idea of what you don’t know.
 Weak skills you may have hed reflected in work reviews in previous jobs become data you can use to tailor your own coursework.
 Unlike a younger student, you have a better idea of what your weaknesses look like outside of the classroom, and can use the classroom to improve.
 For example, knowing you struggle with giving presentations, you can choose to fulfill flexible assignments with a presentation, giving yourself the opportunity for practice and feedback.
 In a school that is invested well in your growth and learning, taking the risk to do the harder assignment will be a safe thing, unlike trial and error experiences in the workplace.
+Working while going to school (or working micro-business graduate school-friendly side gigs like I did) can actually help you bring more real world relevance to your studies.

 4. Your professors are (hopefully) invested